andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 ---
-title: Templates are dying - AI and ML will win!
+title: AI and ML will change templating completely
 description:  Extrapolation and generative AI is cheaper, faster, and more intuitive.
 date: 2023-03-01
 tags: